 Landscaping shall be designed as an integral part of the overall site plan with the purpose of enhancing building design, framing public views and spaces, and providing buffers, transitions and screening.
-Landscaping can also serve to filter and infiltrate storm water runoff to reduce adverse environmental effects.
+Landscaping can also mitigate the heat island effect of the developments by providing shade and shadow to paved surfaces and buildings.
+Landscaping also serves to filter and infiltrate storm water runoff to reduce adverse environmental effects.
 Additionally, the City requires the use of drought tolerant vegetation consistent with the City's adopted Water Efficient Landscape (EGMC Chapter 14.10) regulations.
-Provisions related to the landscaping for treatment of landscape corridors, perimeter landscape, internal landscape, and project entries are listed below.
+Provisions related to the landscaping for treatment of landscape, and project entries are listed below.